fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [krestaino/my-dash](https://github.com/krestaino/my-dash) - 🔢 A developer friendly dashboard for monitoring your self-hosted services with a clean and modern UI.
 - [fmartinou/whats-up-docker](https://github.com/fmartinou/whats-up-docker) - What's up Docker ( aka WUD ) gets you notified when a new version of your Docker Container is available.
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
 - [schlagmichdoch/PairDrop](https://github.com/schlagmichdoch/PairDrop) - PairDrop: Local file sharing in your browser.
 Inspired by Apple's AirDrop.
 Fork of Snapdrop.